 These 6 wires need to interconnect, wires are color coded to previous pics.
-The 2 red/black wires (Yellow circles) coming from your original board need 12V power.
-This will happen after the fridge is back in the cabinet.
+The red and black wires are the ones that were cut from the control board.

 Install the defrost cup as shown (RA) using a 5/16" self-taping screw.